open-voice-interoperability/docs-archived/technical_masterplan.md

 There are multiple known STT / TTS technologies in the industry such as Watson STT, Google Cloud, Microsoft, and Mozilla Deepspeech.

-This is another domain where OVN can play a significant role in influencing the standard schema for all the STT / TTS technologies players.
+This is another domain where OVON can play a significant role in influencing the standard schema for all the STT / TTS technologies players.

 _Previously-developed and broadly-adopted standards that have shaped STT and TTS development include Web Speech API (a JavaScript API that allows web developers to incorporate speech recognition and synthesis into their web pages), Speech Synthesis Markup Language (SSML) Version 1.0 (a standard way to control presentation of speech such as pronunciation, volume, pitch rate, etc. across different synthesis-capable platforms), Proununciation Lexicon Specification Version 1.0 (a syntax for specifiying pronunciation lexicons to be used by Automatic Speech Recognition and Speech Synthesis engines in voice browser applications), Emotion Markup Language (Emotion ML) 1.0 (a "plug-in" language suiteable for use in three different areas:  1) manual annotation of data, 2) automatic recognition of emotion-related stsates from user behavior; and 3) generation of emotion-related system behavior), anbd ToBI (a set of conventions for transcribing and annotating the prosody of speech.)._